 Uncover the sweep of Silicon Valley’s technological evolution—and your inner visionary.
 You can design and “ride” your own virtual roller coaster or guide a robotic rover across the Mars landscape.
 In 2013, the museum took creation theory to a new level with the Tech Studio, allowing you to test your own prototypes and experiment with parts.
-AAA members get $3 off admission.
+AAA members get $3 off a combo ticket, which includes admission and the Imax experience.
 201 S. Market St., (408) 294-8324, thetech.org.

 Is it hard to fathom thousands of transistors on a chip the size of a baby’s fingernail?
 Then check out the first 4004 microprocessor (from 1971), which held 2,300 transistors.
 Along the way, discover how sand is converted to silicon ingots and then sliced into wafers, use your fingers to zoom in on a single chip, and write your name in binary code.
 2200 Mission College Blvd., (408) 765-5050, intel.com/museum.

-At the, er, core of Apple’s success lies the genius of Steve Jobs’s design vision—which may partly explain the constant crowds at the Apple Company Store, though there’s not an iPhone in sight and there are no public tours of the rest of the headquarters.
+At the, er, core of Apple’s success lies the genius of Steve Jobs’s design vision—which may partly explain the constant crowds at the Apple Store Infinite Loop, though there are no public tours of the rest of the headquarters.
 The shop is, however, the only place where you can go Apple picking for logo merchandise: T-shirts, caps, mugs, and all the accessories your nonvirtual desktop can handle.
-1 Infinite Loop, (408) 974-5050, apple.com/companystore.
+1 Infinite Loop, (408) 606-5775, apple.com/retail/infiniteloop.

 Photography courtesy of Don Feria

-This article was first published in March 2013.
+This article was first published in March 2013 and updated in December 2015.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.